 "All right then you fair maidens, lets commence.
 Start the count at round one...GO!"

 The trio consumed round after round, from the Irish bomb to the sake bomb, Fleur keeping up all the while.
-It wasn't until they hit their seventh that when Hermione's head started spin, her hands gripped the bar tightly as she tried to steady herself; Seamus and Fleur's laughter echoing in the backround.
+It wasn't until they hit their seventh that when Hermione's head started spin, her hands gripped the bar tightly as she tried to steady herself; Seamus and Fleur's laughter echoing in the background.

 "All I'm saying is: if she smells like a dog, looks like a dog and tastes like a dog; then I might as well be fecking a dog!"
 Seamus cackled as Fleur snickered, her hand covering her mouth as she blushed slightly.

-"Hey watch your mouth; you're in the presence ladies you know?"
+"Hey watch your mouth; you're in the presence of ladies you know?"
 Hermione somewhat slurred as she leaned against her hand, the spinning in her head slightly subsiding.